-Item Description Operating mode WiFi operating mode: access point (AP) - The router becomes an access point to which other devices in station (STA) mode can connect. station (STA) - The router becomes a client station.
+Item Description Operating mode WiFi operating mode: • access point (AP) - The router becomes an access point to which other devices in station (STA) mode can connect. station (STA) - The router becomes a client station.
 It receives data packets from the available access point (AP) and sends data from cable connection via the WiFi network.
 SSID The unique identifier of WiFi network.
 Broadcast SSID Method of broadcasting the unique identifier of SSID network in beacon frame and type of response to a request for sending the beacon frame.
 Enabled - SSID is broadcasted in beacon frame • Zero length - Beacon frame does not include SSID.
 Requests for sending beacon frame are ignored.
 Clear - All SSID characters in beacon frames are replaced by 0.
 Original length is kept.
 Requests for sending beacon frames are ignored.
 Probe Hidden SSID Probes hidden SSID (only for station (STA) mode)

 Item Description Client Isolation In access point (AP) mode only.
 If checked, the access point will isolate every connected client so they do not see each other (they are in different networks, they cannot PING between each other).
 If unchecked, the access point behavior is like a switch, but wireless - the clients are in the same LAN and can see each other.
 Country Code Code of the country where the router is installed.
 This code must be entered in ISO 3166-1 alpha-2 format.
 If a country code isn't specified and the router has not implemented a system to determine this code, it will use "US" as the default country code .
 If no country code is specified or if the wrong country code is entered, the router may violate country-specific regulations for the use of WiFi frequency bands.
-HW Mode HW mode of WiFi standard that will be supported by WiFi access point. • IEE 802.11b (2.4 GHz) • IEE 802.11b+g (2.4 GHz) • IEE 802.11b+g+n (2.4 GHz) • IEE 802.11a (5 GHz) • IEE 802.11a+n (5 GHz) Channel The channel, where the WiFi AP is transmitting.
+This option is not available on SmartStart SL302 router - the "US" country code is set by default on these versions of router.
+HW Mode HW mode of WiFi standard that will be supported by WiFi access point. • IEE 802.11b (2.4 GHz) • IEE 802.11b+g (2.4 GHz) • IEE 802.11b+g+n (2.4 GHz) Channel The channel, where the WiFi AP is transmitting.
 Supported 2.4 GHz channels: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13.
-Supported 5 GHz channels: 36, 40, 44, 48, 52, 56, 60, 64, 149, 153, 157, 161, 165.
+On SmartStart SL302 router only channels 1 to 11 are supported!
 BW 40 MHz The option for HW mode 802.11n which allows transmission on two standard 20 MHz channels simultaneously.
 The option is also available in the STA mode and it has to be enabled in both the AP and the STA mode if using the high throughput mode.
 WMM Basic QoS for WiFi networks is enabled by checking this item.
 This version doesn't guarantee network throughput.
 It is suitable for simple applications that require QoS.